 Another essential metric to consider is follower-growth.
 Has the affiliate added followers over time, or have they been stuck for a while?
 The affiliate might benefit from having your connection rather than you having them.
 Remember, you’re looking for someone that can help you grow.

 Finally, take a good look at the affiliate values and niche market.
-You want to work with someone who can help you grow in your market.
+You want towho can help you grow in your market.
 For example, if the affiliate appeals to people who live in warm climates, but you’re selling a product that people in cold temperatures need, you might not see much growth.

 When deciding how to use affiliate marketing to help grow your startup, the best choice is always the one that fits your business and your budget.
-Fortunately, the three affiliate marking practices we’ve listed in this article are all budget-friendly, so it’s simply choosing which method is best for you:
+Fortunately, the three affiliate marking practices we’ve listed in this article are all, so it’s simply choosing which method is best for you:

 - Location-focused affiliate marketing.